 As a homeowner, it's important to know the amount of equity your home contains.
 That link, or the above image, take you to an informative piece surrounding the topic and provide advice on ways to increase home value.

-When one wants to tap into the equity of their home, as the image above demonstrates, one usually has 3, main, options, that just about anyone can use:
+When one wants to tap into the equity of their home, as the image above illustrates, one usually has 3, main options, that just about anyone can use:

 Option 1: HEL (Home Equity Loan),

 Option 2: HELOC (Home Equity Line Of Credit),

 Each of these have pros and cons.
 HELOCs are generally considered the “easiest,” whereas the Cash Out Refi is considered the “hardest,” where the HELs fall in between.
 What you need to keep in mind, for all of these is that in most, if not all, circumstances, while you will have “cash” for your investment options, you will now have two debts: your original mortgage (or new mortgage, for the ReFi), and your new loan.